sympy/sympy/doc/src/modules/holonomic/represent.rst

 Represnting a Holonomic Function in SymPy
 =========================================

+In this module the differential equation will be represented by a Differential Operator annihilating the function.
-Let's understand this with an example:
+Let's explain this with an example:

 Take :math:`sin(x)` for instance, the differential equation satisfied by it is :math:`y''(x) + y(x) = 0`.
 So by definition we conclude it is a Holonomic